oknozor/moins/README.md

 moins = "0.1.0"
 ```

-Moins expose a single `run` function and a `PagerOption` stuct to define your pager behavior.
+Moins expose a single `run` function and a `PagerOption` struct to define your pager behavior.

 Here is the simplest pager you can run :